Los Angeles Sober Living Homes

 A sober living environment is a middle ground between a true rehab facility and a home-based, outpatient care treatment.
 It’s less intense than a typical rehab but it’s still a substance-free environment that keeps you away from temptations.

 This sober living environment should also be able to address a variety of addictions by providing an environment designed to help people from any addiction background.
-Sober living is usually separated by gender with Mens Sober Living and Womens Sober Living homes.

 What Does a Sober Living Environment Look Like?